-When Robert was born in Australia, her mother was expecting her fifth healthy child as the prenatal ultrasounds looked normal.
+When Robert Hoge was born, her mother was expecting her fifth healthy child as the prenatal ultrasounds looked normal.
 Despite the mother’s choice, Robert was born with a huge tumor in the middle of his face and both of his legs were deformed.
 Upon hearing the description about her son’s appearance from her husband, Robert’s mother refused to look at her baby.
 When she was about to go home, she decided to do so without him.

 Robert’s mother started visiting him at the hospital regularly. but still she couldn’t accept him as her baby and take him home.
 She even told his sister that “He is so ugly.”
 But gradually she tried to find out what’s stopping her from loving her baby.

-One morning, the family took vote to decide whether or not to bring baby Robert to home.
+One morning, the family voted to decide whether or not to bring baby Robert home.
 However his four siblings supported him and that was the day Robert joined the family.
-But even then, her mother was struggling to accept his appearance.
+But even then, his mother was struggling to accept his appearance.
 She noted it on a blue diary, it’s really heartbreaking for most of us to read the cruel thoughts of a mother about her own baby.
 But Robert felt quite differently.
-He regularly asked his mom to read her diary to him and it has made him courageous and inspiring man he is today.
+He regularly asked his mom to read her diary to him and it made him courageous and inspiring man he is today.

-Robert Hoge – married and a father of two, has worked as a journalist and a well-respected political advisor.
-Now he encourages others as a disability advocate and inspires with his memoir named ‘Ugly’.
+Robert Hoge – married and a father of two, was a journalist and a well-respected political advisor.
+Now he encourages others as a disability advocate and inspires everyone with his memoir named ‘Ugly’.

 This man was neglected by his own mother just because of his appearance.
 But instead of being down, he found the strength to accept his differences and define himself.